8. Academic integrity

 8.1.6 Copyright violation

 Canada’s Copyright Act, states the legal and permissible use of copyrighted material.
 Georgian College has adopted the ‘Association of Canadian Community Colleges Fair Dealing Policy’ that provides guidance in copying according to the Fair Dealing exception under the Copyright Act.
 Copying beyond the limits of the guidelines and the Copyright Act, is a violation and liability for these actions will rest with the individual who made the illegal copy.

 8.2 Academic misconduct process

-- If at any point in the process outlined below the situation is shown, to the faculty’s satisfaction, to be free of academic misconduct, no record is kept of the incident.
+- If at any point in the process outlined below the situation is shown, to the Instructor’s satisfaction, to be free of academic misconduct, no record is kept of the incident.

-- If at any point during the process outlined below, the student is unresponsive or unwilling to meet within the required timelines, the process proceeds and the AMF is ultimately forwarded to the Office of the Registrar for processing.
+- If at any point during the process outlined below, the student is unresponsive or unwilling to meet within the required timelines, the process proceeds and the Academic misconduct form (AMF) is ultimately forwarded to the Office of the Registrar for processing.
 The student’s signature on the form is not required in order for a penalty to be applied.

 - If an academic misconduct is identified for group work, the process proceeds individually for every member of the group.
 In cases where one or more members of the group (a subset of the group) are identified to be responsible for the misconduct, only the individual members of the group held responsible are charged.

 - The AMF remains part of the student’s file in the Office of the Registrar, however no indication of academic misconduct is made on a student transcript.
 As with other documents in the student’s file, access is restricted by the Freedom of Information and Protection of Privacy Act, 1990 as noted in section 6, Academic records.

 - From end to end, the process should take no longer than 10 working days to be finalized.

 - The student is expected to continue their semester while the process is taking place unless otherwise advised by a Dean, Associate Dean, Registrar, or Associate Registrar in writing.